Let's select the companies sheet and add form fields at cell E4.

 We see that the dbo69.Payments table has ribbon parameters including Company.

-Also, we see the selected company in cell C1 that may be used as a parameter.
+Also, we see the selected company in cell C1 that can be used as a parameter.
 Let's link them.

 Select cell C1 and click the Define Name button in the Defined Names group on the Formulas tab: